 The main reasons for gold’s price rally are:

 1-The never-ending covid-19 nightmare.
 We have seen the second wave of the virus spreading like a wildfire all over the world.
-In the States, the first wave isn’t over yet and things do not look good at all.
+In the States, the first wave isn’t over yet and things do not look good.
 There is not a single day without bad news.
 Record company losses, unemployment, companies shut down, zero consumer confidence, and so on.

 2-The worsening trade relations between the two superpowers US and China are also bad news.

-3-It will take almost a year before a vaccine or proper medicine that deals with the virus is produced.
+3-It will take almost a year before a vaccine or proper vaccine dealing with the virus is produced.
 The news from many research centers is not encouraging.
 For example, a study from the Frankfurt hospital in Germany shows that a number of people who recovered from the virus have developed certain changes in their heart muscle, which make them susceptible to a heart attack.
-That means, there will be added strain to health centers for a long time after the end of the pandemic.
+That means, there will be added strain on health centers for a long time after the end of the pandemic.

 To Secure Currencies from the Dollar